netograph/netograph-api/doc/README.md

 <a name="io.netograph.dset.CapSummary"></a>

 ### CapSummary
-A capture summary - this is the data that you will recieve for any query that returns captures.
+A capture summary - this is the data that you will receive for any query that returns captures.